EDUCATION

 • Springfield, MO

 As a Christ-centered university, Southwest Baptist University promotes the integration of faith and academics in all programs and degrees.
+The program boosts a 99% job placement rate and a 99% NCLEX pass rate.

-Students who complete this program are prepared to practice as registered nurses in various health care settings.
+Students who complete this program are prepared to practice as registered nurses in various healthcare settings.
 Graduates earn an associate’s degree and are ready to take the NCLEX-RN for licensure.

 Additional program information: